 - Mashed banana- A single banana adds sweetness and flavor.
 Use a banana that is ripe and soft with brown speckles for the sweetest flavor.
 Avoid green or hard bananas.

 - Buttermilk- Buttermilk adds tang and moisture and tenderizes the gluten.
 This makes the muffins ultra fluffy and soft!
-Pull it out of the refrigerator with the egg.
+Pull it out of the refrigerator with the egg to reach room temperature.

 - Egg: Use a flax egg or chia egg as a substitute.
 Mix 1 tablespoon ground flax seed with 3 tablespoons water and let it sit for 5 minutes in the refrigerator for the flax egg.
 To make a chia egg, combine 1 tablespoon chia seeds with 2.5 tablespoons water and let it rest for 5 minutes to thicken.

 - Buttermilk: If you don't have buttermilk on hand, you can make your own with whole milk and vinegar!
-Combine ¼ cup whole milk with ¾ teaspoon of vinegar or lemon juice.
+Combine ยผ cup whole milk with ยพ teaspoon of vinegar or lemon juice.
 Mix, let it sit for 10 minutes to curdle, and you're good to go!
-Plain kefir, sour cream, and Greek yogurt also make good substitutes.
+Plain kefir and Greek yogurt also make good substitutes.
+Banana muffins with sour cream are also delicious!

-- You need a 12-well muffin tin sprayed with cooking spray or lined with cupcake liners.
-I don't recommend using a glass pan since it conducts heat differently than metal, which I used to test this recipe.
+- You need a 12-well muffin tin sprayed with cooking spray or lined with cupcake liners or muffin cups.
+I don't recommend using a glass muffin pan since it conducts heat differently than metal, which I used to test this recipe.
 Don't use a silicone pan because your muffins will burn.

-- Balloon whisk and rubber spatula- I use one of each in almost all my recipes!
+- I use a balloon whisk and rubber spatula in almost all of my recipes!
 Use the whisk for the wet ingredients and the rubber spatula for incorporating the dry ingredients.

-Here are step by step instructions to make a small batch of muffins from scratch!
-Before you start, preheat the oven to 425°F/218°C. Place 6 paper muffin liners in your muffin tin, leaving a space between each (this allows each muffin to bake evenly and rise more), and set aside.
+Preheat the oven to 425 degrees Fahrenheit /220 degrees Celsius.
+Place 6 paper liners in your muffin tin, leaving a space between each (this allows each muffin to bake evenly and rise more), and set aside.

-STEP 4: Use a large cookie scoop or spoon to scoop the banana muffin batter into each muffin liner.
-Fill each liner only ¾ full or they might overflow in the oven.
-Sprinkle a little coarse sugar on top if desired.
+Step 4: Use a large cookie scoop or spoon to scoop the banana muffin batter into each muffin liner.
+Fill each liner only ยพ full or they might overflow in the oven.
+Sprinkle a little coarse sugar or turbinado sugar on top if desired.

-STEP 5: Bake at 425°F/218°C for 5 minutes, reduce the heat to 400°F/204°C, and bake for 10-15 more minutes.
+Step 5: Bake at 425ยฐF/220ยฐC for 5 minutes, reduce the oven temperature to 400ยฐF/200ยฐC, and bake for 10-15 more minutes.
 The muffins are done when the tops are golden brown and a toothpick inserted in the center comes out with a few moist crumbs.

-Let the banana muffins cool for 30 more minutes or until they reach room temperature.
+Let the banana muffins cool on the wire rack for 30 more minutes or until they reach room temperature.
 Serve them with a warm cup of coffee or tea and enjoy.

 Expert Baking Tips

 - Use a brown banana.
+This is key for making banana bread, banana bars, and muffins!
 Make sure your banana has lots of brown spots with no hints of green.
 The riper the banana, the sweeter the muffins!
 If your banana isn't ripe enough, place it in a brown paper bag.
 As the banana ripens, it lets off ethylene gas which causes it to brown.
 The paper bag traps the gas, causing the banana to ripen faster.

 - Don't overmix.
 Overmixing muffins deflates air bubbles and overdevelops the gluten.
 This results in tough and gummy muffins.
 To make them light and fluffy, gently fold the wet and dry ingredients until there are no dry streaks of flour.

 - Don't overfill the muffin liners.
-Fill them ¾ of the way full or they could overflow and make a giant mess in the oven.
+Fill them ยพ of the way full or they could overflow and make a giant mess in the oven.

 Even though this is a small batch recipe, you might have some muffins left over.
 The best ways to store them are in the freezer or at room temperature.